CFDs Trading Divergence CFD Trading SETUPS SUMMARY

 These are the shapes to look for when using these cfd setups.

-Be aware this cfd setup on a smaller time-frame is not so significant.
-When divergence is seen on a 15 min chart it might or might not be very important as compared to the 4 H chart time-frame on MetaTrader 4 platform.
+Be aware this cfd setup on a smaller time frame is not so significant.
+When divergence is seen on a 15 minute chart it may or may not be very important as compared to the 4 hour chart timeframe on MetaTrader 4 cfds platform.

-If seen on a 60 minute chart, 4 hour chart, or daily chart time-frame, then begin looking for other factors to indicate when the price might react to the divergence.
+If seen on a 60 minute chart, 4 hour chart, or daily chart timeframe, then start looking for other factors to indicate when the cfds price may react to the divergence.

 Many investors get caught out by entering the cfd market too soon when they see MACD divergence.
-In many cases, price has still got some momentum to continue in the current direction.
-The investor who has jumped in too soon can only stare at screen in dismay as price shoots through his stop loss taking him out.
+In many cases, cfds price has still got some momentum to continue in the current direction.
+The investor who has jumped in too soon can only stare at screen in dismay as cfds price shoots through his stop-loss taking him out.

 If you simply look for this cfd setup without any other considerations you will not be aligning yourself with the best odds, so to increase the odds of making a successful trade you should also look at other factors, specifically other indicators.